addomafi/draw-out-spring-boot/README.md

 # draw-out-spring-boot

+Drawout for Spring Boot is a tool to get metrics from your project based on Spring Boot framework.

+This tool makes use of AspectJ to inject code for metrics accountability.

 ### How to use

 You just need to refer to this project as your parent artifact inside your main project file (pom.xml)